sogelink-research/pgrest/README.md

 ## Features

 - Supports multiple postgres sources to query
+- Hash-Based Message Authentication
 - Brotli and GZIP compression support
 - Streaming response to keep memory footprint low
 - DataArray output option to lower transfered bytes and increase speed for lots of rows
 - Server binary size < 10MB, Docker image only 16MB

-## ToDo
+## Future?

-- HMAC
 - Ratelimit user
+- IP-Whitelisting

-## Security
+## Security notice

-You're opening up a way to directly query the database so make sure the user set in the connection string has the appropriate operation and access rights.
+You're opening up a way to directly query the database so make sure you handle things correctly.

+- Make sure the user set in the connection string has the appropriate operation and access rights for configured clients.
+- Ensure to keep your `clientSecret` confidential to prevent unauthorized access to a database.

 ## Query